 |V||Authorized for retake (only issued through 2012SP)|

-Before making changes to class schedules for the Spring 2020 semester, all students are encouraged to discuss all possible options with class faculty, financial aid, and a counselor.
-Every effort should be made to retain enrollment status and successfully complete the spring semester.
+Before making changes to class schedules for the Fall 2020 semester, all students are encouraged to discuss all possible options with class faculty, financial aid, and a counselor.
+Every effort should be made to retain enrollment status and successfully complete the fall semester.
 This includes requesting alternative options to protect the time already invested in the course.